ebtc-protocol/ebtc/README.md

     approxPartialRedemptionHint))

   /* Finally, perform the on-chain redemption, passing the truncated EBTC amount, the correct hints, and the expected
-  * ICR of the final partially redeemed trove in the sequence.
+  * ICR of the final partially redeemed cdp in the sequence.
   */
-  await troveManager.redeemCollateral(truncatedEBTCAmount,
+  await cdpManager.redeemCollateral(truncatedEBTCAmount,
     firstRedemptionHint,
     exactPartialRedemptionHint[0],
     exactPartialRedemptionHint[1],